GNU-Linuxer/seattle-polie-data-analysis/README.md

 * Larceny/theft, burglary, and assault offenses are popular in the University District, and
 * Seattle do have a record-high homicide offense in 2020 (55 offenses total).

 Result from this data analysis encourages readers to take extra care on their properties while in Seattle, and especially be vigilant on fraud attempts.
-Moreover, these findings helps people in the University District (the University of Washington area) to aware larceny on their laptop computers and other valuable items.
+Moreover, these findings helps people in the University District (the University of Washington area) to aware thefts on their laptop computers and other valuable items.

 ## Dataset Used